DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask about the nature of Death House, or its purpose in bringing them to Barovia, Strahd smiles coldly and says only, "The souls of the damned are tragically twisted things.
 Do not linger upon their madness."

 If the players ask about Strahd's driver, Strahd introduces him as Escher, "my coachman and cupbearer."
-Escher does not respond to the players’ questions or statements and simply stands demurely at Strahd’s side.
+Escher does not respond to the players' questions or statements and simply stands demurely at Strahd's side.

 ## C2c.
 Strahd's Questions
-During the conversation, at moments when it seems natural to do so, [[Strahd von Zarovich#The Gentleman|Strahd]] poses the players the following questions (in no particular order):
+During the conversation, at moments when it seems natural to do so, [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich#The Gentleman|Strahd]] poses the players the following questions (in no particular order):

 * "Ismark Kolyanovich defied me by keeping his sister from me.
 Why should I, as his lord, not punish him for his disloyalty?"
 * "I have claimed Ireena Kolyana, and twice marked her as my own.
 Why should I not take her with me to Castle Ravenloft right now?"